makersacademy/takeaway-challenge/README.md

 Task
 -----
-Create a program that satisfies the following user stories
+Create a program which satisfies the following user stories

 ```
 As a customer